vim-diesel/new-service/README.md

 Taking this course allows me to learn how to write a service in Go, which will allow me to learn how to read code.

-"If computer people lack knowledge and understanding, then what they select will also be lacking" -Alan Kay"
+"If computer people lack knowledge and understanding, then what they select will also be lacking" -Alan Kay

 ## Design Philosophies